 She sort of flips it, actually.
-By the end of the story Sally has regained control by taking the ironic isolation/extreme closeness of motherhood and turning it into a neat psychological trick she can use in service of her own happiness.
+By the end of the story Sally has regained control by taking the juxtaposed isolation/extreme closeness of motherhood and turning it into a neat psychological trick she can use in service of her own happiness.

 By the way, The Overview Effect goes hand-in-hand with the miniature.

 Since first noticing it, I keep seeing The Overview Effect utilised in story, especially in short form storytelling, where it is particularly useful in creating the illusion of a vast time and space (within a very short time and space).
 The Overview Effect is linked to the miniature effect utilised in the same paragraph (above).
 Here’s the continuation:

 Gradually [Sally] learned to use her eyes and apply her knowledge, till she could stand in an empty suburban street and realize that far beneath her shoes was a crater filled with rubble that had never been seen, because there had been no eyes to see it at its creation or through the long history of its being made and filled and hidden and lost.

 “Deep Holes” is a tragedy, because Sally does not get what she desires.
 She does not reconnect with her son.
 The meeting has driven them further apart.

 Like many of Munro’s older woman characters, Sally has developed psychological tricks to help her cope with her inferior, older-woman status and widowed situation — she has a lifelong habit of imagining herself on an island.
 In narrative, islands are pretty much always heavy with symbolism.